LarsBesselmann/WCA-EJA-GettingStarted/README.md

 #### Use the WCA chat to ask questions about the application
-As mentioned above, the chat function within watsonx Code Assisant can also be used to ask questions about the code for example.
+As mentioned above, the chat function within watsonx Code Assistant can also be used to ask questions about the code for example.
 Here some examples

 1. In the chat window, enter the question: **Where does the weather data come from?**